South Dallas/Fair Park Opportunity Fund

 The South Dallas community is experiencing development and redevelopment at an accelerating pace.
 Numerous projects that expand the business base and improve the neighborhood's vibrancy are already underway or are planned for the community.

-A new South Dallas/Fair Park Opportunity Fund Notice of Funding Availability (NOFA) has been issued and is available here.
-For a list of FAQs about this NOFA click here.
-Proposals for this NOFA must be submitted by 5:00 PM CST Friday, August 21, 2020.
+A South Dallas/Fair Park Opportunity Fund Notice of Funding Availability (NOFA) was recently issued but the deadline for submitting proposals was 5:00 PM CST Friday, September 4, 2020.

 The purpose of the South Dallas/Fair Park Opportunity Fund (Opportunity Fund) is to provide loans and grants to promote economic development and support human development initiatives neighborhoods surrounding Fair Park.
 Loans or grants are available to support businesses or entities located with specific census tracts, or that serves a population that is made up of at least 90% of residents from those census tracts.

 Grants and loans are available in the following program areas:

 - Human Development contracts must demonstrate measurable outcomes related to the following goals in the service area: increase workforce participation and readiness; stimulate small business activity and growth; improve health outcomes; improve public safety; or, improve educational outcomes.